ArjunSr10/Tetris-inspired-game/README.md

  ### [YouTube Demonstration](https://youtu.be/wz4dtsXkipA)

 <h2>Description</h2>
-Developed a Chess-playing AI program, aimed at helping newer players improve their skills by playing against an AI with adjustable difficulty levels.
-User could undo moves and reset the board. and an intuitive, visually appealing Graphical User Interface (GUI) was created, with features like draggable pieces, animated moves, as well as a move log that tracked actions using standard chess notation.
+Developed a fast-paced block placement game in Java inspired by Tetris.
+The project was managed using Maven, with Git for version control.
+Event-driven programming was used for the game logic, and logging was implemented as a standard practice for error detection.
+The game was built using object-oriented programming (OOP) principles in Java, and multiplayer was also developed.
 <br />

 <h2>🧠 Languages</h2>